Atma1/special-octo-engine/README.md

 # API Backend

-This is a Laravel API backend project implementing employee management system with authentication.
+This is a Laravel API backend project implementing employee management system with authentication and nilai getting.

 ### ✅ Prerequisites